dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/performance/proposal.md

 ## Goals

-- Developers can quickly get feedback on how their change effects performance
+- Developers can quickly get feedback on how their change affects performance
 - We can track and detect performance regressions in builds before release.

 ## What we do today